Poikilos/pypicolcd/README.md

 Draw to picoLCD 256x64 and 20x4 using only pyusb (no driver required!) by importing the PicoLcd class.
 ![kitten](https://github.com/expertmm/pypicolcd/raw/master/screenshot.jpg)

 ## Main Features
 * Easy: see <https://github.com/expertmm/pypicolcd/blob/master/example.py>
 * Draw without driver
-* Fast: refresh only refreshes zones invalidated--even faster if you do `picolcd.set_pixel(x, y, True, refresh_enable=False)` then call `picolcd.refresh()` after all `set_pixel` calls are done (`draw_text` does this automatically)
+* Fast: refresh only refreshes zones invalidated
+* Draw without dependencies other than pyusb and PIL
+* Fault-tolerant: draw anything beyond range of LCD and will not crash nor miss good parts
+* Image Dithering: draw color image, and it will automatically be dithered to 1-bit by luminosity (threshold is also possible)

+## Requirements
-* Draw without dependencies other than pyusb (`sudo python3 -m pip install pyusb`) and PIL (`sudo python3 -m pip install Pillow` or `sudo python -m pip install Pillow` or on arch, `pacman -Syu python-pillow`)
+* pyusb (`sudo python3 -m pip install pyusb`)
+* PIL (`sudo python3 -m pip install Pillow` or `sudo python -m pip install Pillow` or on arch, `pacman -Syu python-pillow`)

+## Usage
+* Draw Image:
+  * pos is an x,y tuple
+  * see comments above draw_image in picousb.py
-* Fault-tolerant: draw text or image beyond range of screen, and automatically gets cropped (negative pos is allowed, which can be used for sprite animations if 64x64 cells in column or 256x64 cells in any layout)
+  * negative pos is allowed, which can be used for sprite animations if 64x64 cells in single-column layout or 256x64 cells in any layout
-* Image Dithering (draw color image, and will automatically be dithered to 1-bit by luminosity)
+* Draw Text:
+  * see comments above draw_text in picousb.py
+  * row,col format is y,x order (is pixel location if `picolcd.dc["type"] == "graphics"`)
+* Pixel manipulation:
+  * For drawing many pixels at once, make your drawing faster by using `refresh_enable=False` (`picolcd.set_pixel(x, y, True, refresh_enable=False)`), then call `picolcd.refresh()` after all of your `set_pixel` calls are done (`draw_text` does this automatically)
+  * get_pixel only works for pixels created during the life of the PicoLcd object, since it gets pixels from the offscreen pixelbuffers

 ## Changes